multitenancy-project/hc20-verilog/doc/README.md

   #### Key Extractor

   Key Extractor is used to generate the key according to PHV.
 At first, the user should config the RAM in Key Extractor to extract the values that will be used in the following Lookup module.
-During the runtime, Key Extractor will extract the key out of PHV according to the instructions in the RAM.
+During the runtime, Key Extractor will extract the key out of PHV according to the instructions in the RAM. **Each key include 2x6B containers, 2x4B containers and 2x2B containers as well as 5b more which indicates the result of the conditions.**

   meanwhile, in order to support `if-else` statement, Key Extractor module also set the value of the `conditional flag` according to the `nx20b` fields to determine if the match-action should be executed in the current stage.